 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XXI.
-M ANDATORY FINDINGS OF SIGNIFICANCE: Would the Project n: a.
-Does the Project have the potential to substantially degrade the quality of life of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b.
-Does the Project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a Project are considerable when viewed in connection with the effects of past Projects, the effects of other current Projects, and the effects of probable future Projects.) \boxtimes C. Does the Project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+MANDATORY FINDINGS OF SIGNIFICANCE: Would the project result in: a.
+Does the project have the potential to substantially degrade the quality of life of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b.
+Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.)
+C. Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes

 - a.
 Less than significant with mitigation incorporated.
-Mitigation Measures 2 and 3 mitigate potential impacts to biological resources to less than significant.
-There are no important examples of the major periods of California history or prehistory found at the site.
-Therefore, the Project, with the implementation of the identified conditions of approval, best management practices, and mitigation measures, would not have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory. - b.
+The project, with the implementation of the identified conditions of approval, best management practices, and mitigation measures, would not have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory. - b.
 Less than significant impact.
-Under Section 15065(a)(3) of the CEQA Guidelines, a lead agency shall find that a Project may have a significant effect on the environment where there is substantial evidence that the Project has potential environmental effects "that are individually limited, but cumulatively considerable."
-This section further states that cumulatively considerable means "that the incremental effects of an individual Project are significant when viewed in connection with the effects of past Projects, the effects of other current Projects, and the effects of probable future Projects." - Past, present, and future Projects in proximity to the Project were considered and evaluated as part of this Initial Study.
-Also, in addition to Project specific impacts, this Initial Study considered the Projects potential for incremental effects that are cumulatively considerable.
-As described in the responses above, there is no substantial evidence that there are cumulative effects associated with this Project.
-In addition, any future development Projects not identified above would be required to undergo a separate environmental analysis and mitigate any Project- or site-specific potential impacts, as necessary.
-Therefore, impacts are less than significant. - c.
+Under Section 15065(a)(3) of the CEQA Guidelines, a lead agency shall find that a project may have a significant effect on the environment where there is substantial evidence that the project has potential environmental effects "that are individually limited, but cumulatively considerable."
+This section further states that cumulatively considerable means "that the incremental effects of an individual project are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects."

+Past, present, and future projects in proximity to the project were considered and evaluated as part of this Initial Study.
+Also, in addition to project specific impacts, this Initial Study considered the projects potential for incremental effects that are cumulatively considerable.
+As described in the responses above, there is no substantial evidence that there are cumulative effects associated with this project.
+In addition, any future development projects not identified above would be required to undergo a separate environmental analysis and mitigate any project- or site-specific potential impacts, as necessary.
+Therefore, impacts are less than significant.

+c.
 Less than significant with mitigation incorporated.
-As described in the responses above, the Project, with mitigation, would not have environmental effects that would cause substantial adverse effects on human beings, either directly or indirectly.
+As described in the responses above, the project, with mitigation, would not have environmental effects that would cause substantial adverse effects on human beings, either directly or indirectly.